-The water allocation planning and existing user processes are underpinned by the same water taking limits and requirement to return low flows, which are informed by the same work used to determine environmental water requirements (EWRs) and provisions (EWPs).
+The water allocation planning process and the associated existing user processes were underpinned by the same water taking limits and requirement to return low flows, which were informed by the same work used to determine environmental water requirements (EWRs) and provisions (EWPs).
 This LTWP refers to the EWRs as set out in the WAPs.

-Planning area
+2.2 Planning area